PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitarity when energies are not all real but complete

 and thus evaluate to

 Other than the overall factor of $2$, the imaginary part of this propagator is the same as that of a standard Breit-Wigner

-The negative sign of $u_{+}^{\dagger}e^{-Q}u_{-}$ thus compensates for the negative sign of the imaginary part of the energy of the $u_{-}$ state, with its contribution to the imaginary part of $D(E)$ then being positive rather than negative \cite{R11}.
+The negative sign of $u_{+}^{\dagger}Vu_{-}$ thus compensates for the positive sign of the imaginary part of the energy of the $u_{+}$ state, with its contribution to the imaginary part of $D(E)$ then being negative rather than positive.